coderefinery/manuals/contributing.md

 Teach at 4/workshops per year (4 × 3 days) + 50% preparation time
 commitment.
 Attend one CodeRefinery workshop per year.

-How to get started: be a helper a few times, then as we are planning an upcoming workshop, offer to teach something.
+How to get started: be an exercise leader a few times, read through the instructor notes and find a topic you are interested and comfortable teaching, then when we are planning a workshop, offer to teach that lesson.
 We'll help you get started.
+Also co-teaching is a possibility.

 ### Helper